HIRO-group/HIRO-group.github.io/_posts/wiki/2019-09-03-Undergrad-Guide.md

 using Google.
 This should always be your first step after trying for a solid 15-20 minutes on your own.
 Carefully read through at least the first page for answers to your problems and refer to the tutorials.
-Try this for an hour, then if you can not figure it out, ask one of the other undergraduates.
+Try this for an hour, then if you can not figure it out, ask one of the other members.

 2. **Ask an Undergraduate Student!**
-You should introduce yourself to everyone in the lab and get to know them (everyone is also listed on the website under people).
-Just like for any other problem, before asking for help, try to understand where you are struggling and make a hypothesis of why you are having a problem.
-If the other undergraduates cannot quickly solve the issue or if you are specifically working with a graduate student, you should do some more searching online and review your code to see if something small was overlooked.
+You should introduce yourself to everyone in the lab and get to know them (everyone is also listed on the website under [people](https://hiro-group.ronc.one/people.html)) are struggling and make a hypothesis of why you are having a problem.
+If the undergraduates cannot quickly solve the issue or if you are specifically working with a graduate student, you should do some more searching online and review your code to see if something small was overlooked.
 If this does not work, go ask a graduate student.